Engulfing pattern strategy guide

 This chart below contains bullish and bearish engulfing bars.
 We can see the bullish engulfing candles, colored in Blue.
 Also, they are characterized by an arrow that’s going upwards.
 Contrarily, bearish engulfing candles are colored in purple.
 A downward arrow takes place on top of the bar to indicate the tendency.

-How to trade with the engulfing pattern ?
+How to trade it ?

 - Entry Point